 Built in 1,300 with tower-shaped red bricks, Singosari Temple is now the ruins of one of the ancient kingdoms of East Java, Indonesia.
 Nearby there are two gigantic statues (known as Dwarapala) which are believed to be the guards at the entrance to the palace.

 The temple is proof that there already was a kingdom in Malang and is 30 minutes away from the city center.

-The location and the climate of Malang made it a suitable place for Europeans to plant tea, coffee, tobacco, and other products in the region.
+The location and the climate of Malang (and Indonesia) made it a suitable place for Europeans to plant tea, coffee, tobacco, and other products in the region.
 Therefore, Bukit Kuneer and Wonosari Tea Plantation are two tea plantations that can be visited; and in them, you can see the process, watch the harvest, and taste the beverage.
 Being in the middle of the green leaves is a unique experience and in Bukit Kneer you can also find a viewing platform that divides the plantation and some other viewpoints.